NovaesJVO/IDENTIFICATION-OF-BLOOD-VESSELS/README.md

 **4. Morphological Operators and Other Methods** During each of the steps described, the possibility of using some other method of the literature will be evaluated.
 In addition, Santos et al. (2017) showed that using some morphological operators (erosion, dilation, and aperture) can improve the results obtained during binarization.

 **5. Results**
 The results obtained by the developed algorithm will be compared to the manual extraction and the works of the literature.

+### Partial Code ###

+To view the partial code [click here](./Init.py).
+To execute the code, please install the [dependencies](./requirements.txt).

+The Images [AjusteL](./AjusteL.png) and [AjusteL2](./AjusteL2.png), show the initial results using the L channel.
+In an analogous way the images [AjusteG](./AjusteG.png) and [AjusteG2](./AjusteG2.png), show the initial results using the G channel.

+So far, the CLAHE algorithm and Mean Filter have been used to adjust the contrast and remove the background of the image.
+The next steps are:

+1. Test other adjustment functions and filters.
+2. Apply the binarization using the Otsu method.
+3. Test the application of morphological operators.

 ### References ###